 Genetic tests, chromosome analysis and testing for birth defects

 Women should discuss their test results with their doctor and frequently with a genetic counsellor as well.
 If a chromosomal abnormality or a genetic disorder is detected, then the baby likely will have the associated condition.
 However, test results may not predict the condition's severity or prognosis.
-Normal results make it less likely that a foetus has an inherited condition, but all conditions cannot be ruled out.
+Normal results make it less likely that a fetus has an inherited condition, but all conditions cannot be ruled out.
 Not every genetic disorder or chromosome abnormality will be detected with testing.If an increased alpha fetoprotein is seen during the Quad test which suggests a structural abnormality, such as an open neural tube defect, then additional testing and imaging may be performed to determine the severity of the condition and the best course of action.

 Is there anything else I should know?